Ermlab/xamarin-demo-page/README.md

-# xamarin-demo-page
+# Simple xamarin demo application
-Simple xamarin demo application.
+This project is simple Xamarin.Forms application ready for use in Visual Studio.
+Contains demonstration of techniques like Xamarin, Xamarin.Forms, MVVM, bindings, commands etc. It was made for blog post at http://ermlab.com/2015/10/22/xamarin-forms-przykladowa-aplikacja/